puppetlabs/denmark/README.md

 should be a Ruby file that lives in `lib/denmark/plugins/` and defines a single class named after its filename.
-For example, if you wanted to write a plugin to analyze the readability of the README file, you might create the class `Dropsonde::Metrics::Readme` in the Ruby file named `lib/denmark/plugins/readme.rb`.
+For example, if you wanted to write a plugin to analyze the readability of the README file, you might create the class `Denmark::Metrics::Readme` in the Ruby file named `lib/denmark/plugins/readme.rb`.

 Hooks are defined as a series of class methods and each of them is documented below.
 Flesh each method out as needed.